Lisa (rapper): Endorsements

-Fashion and photography

-In January 2019, Lisa became the muse of Hedi Slimane, the artistic, creative and image director of the French luxury fashion brand Celine.
-Following her appearance in the brand's Essentials campaign, photographed by Slimane in June 2020, she was named global ambassador in September 2020.

-In July 2020, Lisa was officially appointed as a brand ambassador for Bulgari, the Italian luxury fashion house, and appeared in digital campaigns for its Serpenti and Bzero One collections.
-Later that year, in November, the clothing brand Penshoppe introduced her as their newest ambassador.
+in November 2020, the clothing brand Penshoppe introduced her as their newest ambassador.

-On February 16, 2021, Lisa joined the guest jury for the French fashion award ANDAM.
-On November 13, she announced her own makeup collection with American beauty brand MAC Cosmetics, titled MAC X L. The line features powder blushes, eyeliner, an eyeshadow palette, and a face powder.
+On November 13, 2021, she announced her own makeup collection with American beauty brand MAC Cosmetics, titled MAC X L. The line features powder blushes, eyeliner, an eyeshadow palette, and a face powder.

-In January 2023, Lisa collaborated with Bulgari for its "Bulgari Bulgari" collection with a limited edition watch.

-In July 2024, Lisa became a house ambassador for Louis Vuitton.
+Photography

 Through YG Entertainment, Lisa released the limited-edition book 0327, composed entirely of self-taken photographs with a film camera.
 A first volume was released on her birthday in 2020, followed by a second on her birthday the following year.
-Volumes three and four were released in 2022 and 2023 respectively.
+Volumes three and four were released in 2022 and 2023, respectively.

 Philanthropy

-On September 17, 2019, after torrential rain brought by a monsoon caused flooding across 32 Thai provinces, Thai beauty blogger Koi Onusa, a relative of Lisa, revealed that Lisa donated ฿100,000 to Thai actor Bin Bunluerit's fund to help those evacuated in the floods.

 In September 2021, Lisa expressed interest in joining a social program led by the Korean Foundation for International Cultural Exchange in partnership with YG Entertainment for Buriram Province, soon launching an online account to help collect donations.
 The partnership between the foundation and YG Entertainment aims to build a 160-square-meter cultural compound at Non Suwan Phitthayakhom School in Buriram; provide computers, projectors and other multimedia equipment to the school; and establish a K-pop dance academy staffed by local instructors.

 In July 2024, she was announced as a headliner for the Global Citizen Festival, an event part of a mission to end extreme poverty, which took place on September 28.